FAIRDataTeam/FAIRDataPoint-Docs/docs/deployment/local-deployment.rst

 Then you can run it using ``docker-compose up -d``.
 It might take a while to start.
 You can run ``docker-compose logs -f`` to follow the output log.
 Once you see a message, that the application started, the FAIR Data Point should be working, and you can open http://localhost.

 There are two default user accounts.
-See the Users and Roles section to read more about users and roles.
+See the :ref:`Users and Roles <users-and-roles>` section to read more about users and roles.
 The default accounts are

 +-----------------------------+-------+----------+
 | User name                   | Role  | Password |